Problem-tailored Simulation of Energy Transport on Noisy Quantum Computers: Sampling Methods

 The basic mechanism behind the advantage of sampling in the $y$ basis is that for the Hamiltonian~\eqref{eq:H}, the random product states $\ket{y_k}$ look like infinite-temperature Gibbs states as far as one and two point spatial energy-density correlators are concerned:

 An immediate consequence of the second condition is that there is no error at time zero, $F_r(L,0) = 0$.
 At the same time, we prove in Appendix~\ref{sec:justify_y} that, for a quantum chaotic system,

 for some $\alpha>0$.
-To make this statement we assume a mild form of the ``diagonal" eigenstate thermalization hypothesis (ETH)~\cite{Deutsch91,Srednicki94} along with exponentially small average purity of $y$-basis state diagonal ensembles, both in line with standard assumptions in the study of quantum chaotic systems~\cite{D'Alessio16,riddell_concentration_2022}.
-Although this bound does not enforce $F_r(L,t)$ to be exponentially small at time scales relevant to diagnosing transport, we find numerically that after an initial transient, the actual error is particularly small at intermediate times (i.e., those where we extract a dynamical exponent) before it ultimately becomes exponentially small at late times.
+To make this statement we assume a mild form of the ``diagonal" eigenstate thermalization hypothesis (ETH)~\cite{Deutsch91,Srednicki94} along with a no-resonance condition on the energy spectrum \cite{srednicki_approach_1999} as well as exponentially small average purity of $y$-basis state diagonal ensembles, all in line with standard assumptions in the study of quantum chaotic systems~\cite{D'Alessio16,riddell_concentration_2022}.
+Although this bound does not enforce $F_r(L,t)$ to be exponentially small at time scales relevant to diagnosing transport, we find numerically that after an initial transient, the actual error is particularly small at intermediate times (i.e., those from which we extract a dynamical exponent) before it ultimately becomes exponentially small at late times.

-To help demonstrate the sense in which the $y$-basis is empirically useful for this problem, Fig.~\ref{fig:benc}(a) shows in the gray confidence band the classical simulation of $F_0(L,t)$ for $L=12$.
+To help demonstrate the sense in which the $y$-basis is empirically useful for this problem, we first perform a classical numerical simulation of the dynamics using a high-order series-expansion approximation to $e^{-iHt}$ which is essentially exact.
+Fig.~\ref{fig:benc}(a) shows in the gray confidence band the classical simulation of $F_0(L,t)$ for $L=12$.
 We can see that $F_0(L,t)$ is reasonably small; i.e. a single randomly drawn $y$-basis state more or less captures the physics of the energy transport.
-To make this more quantitative, in Appendix~\ref{sec:rel_error} we show how $F_0(L,t)/C_0(t)$ scales with $L$ for different model parameters and product state bases.
+To make this more quantitative, in Appendix~\ref{sec:rel_error} we show how $F_0(L,t)/C_0(t)$ scales with $t$ and $L$ for different model parameters and product state bases.
 We find that the $y$-basis is consistently advantageous.
 Of course to use this method to identify a dynamical exponent $z$, much more precision is needed than just being within the gray confidence band.
 Thus, one can average over $S$ random samples---our results suggest that $S$ can be relatively small and, at worst, $O(1)$ in $L$ and $t$.

 In principle, Eq.~\eqref{eq:fluct} only holds statistically, and the actual fluctuations of $C^S_r(t)$ around $C_r(t)$ are $O(S^{-1/2})$ in $S$ only when $S$ is large enough that higher moments are suppressed via the central limit theorem.
 To confirm that the empirical fluctuations are at least in some sense captured by the second moment even for relatively small $S$, we numerically calculate the averaged square deviations of the sample-averaged correlation function $C^S_0(t)$ from the exact $C_0(t)$ as follows: